-Small ponds and streams and sometimes at the edges of larger water bodies..
+Small ponds and streams, and at the edges of larger water bodies.

 Caudal lamellae slighted pointed (distinguishes it from Variable Damselfly).

 Maintain areas of emergent vegetation as well as submerged and floating vegetation within the water.

 Can be easily confused with other damselflies of the Genus Coenagrion and with the Common Blue Damselfly Enallagma cyathigerum.

 To separate this species look for the following features: